defaultdino/stampede/README.md

 `stampede` is a batch processing tool meant to be used for large media libraries.
-It performs transcoding/deadroll detection jobs in batches and delegates threading options to the underling decoder/encoder used by decoders and encoders in the application.
+It performs transcoding/deadroll detection jobs in batches and delegates threading options to the underlying context used by decoders/encoders in the application.
 To see all available config options please refer to the [config example](config.example.yml)

 This project is currently a heavy work in progress and it is not recommended to use it to any serious extent